IT Basics

 Network Printers, Copiers, Scanners, Fax Machines

 The university has encouraged schools and colleges on campus to decrease local printing/personal printers and move toward shared network printing in order to save money and resources.
-Employee computers will be configured to print to the most convenient network printer in their area.
+Employee computers will be configured to print to the most convenient network printers in their area.

 Many of our printers are multi-function devices, incorporating print, copy, scan to email, and fax features in one machine.